 - while waiting for Tribunal appeals;

 - during reassessments.

-Surrey SEND Information, Advice and Support Service or Global Mediation can help you decide if independent disagreement resolution is the right way forward.
+SEND Advice Surrey or Global Mediation can help you decide if independent disagreement resolution is the right way forward.

 You can find out more about disagreement resolution services in the SEND Code of Practice sections 11.6 to 11.10.

 Mediation is a type of disagreement resolution for disagreements that can be appealed to the Special Educational Needs and Disability Tribunal.
 The service is free and confidential.

 The SEND Code of Practice says: